yochaigal/cairn/wip/2e/setting-seeds.md

 ### Factions

-Each region is dominated by one or more Factions, each with its own unique **Advantages**, **Agenda**, and **Obstacles**.
+A region is typically dominated by one or more factions, each with their own unique **Advantages**, **Agenda**, and **Obstacles**.
+Each faction should also have one or more representatives, or **Agents**, tasked with helping complete their agenda.

 See the [Factions](#factions) chapter for how to generate factions for your setting, writing the results in your notebook.
 Smaller regions with fewer POIs should have 1-2 factions, while larger regions could have as many as 5-6 factions.

 ### Topography